hbergman223/papyrus-tile-puzzle/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License (GPL) v3 - see the [LICENSE](LICENSE) file for details.

 ***README made with ChatGPT (again, no affiliation, shoo copyright) because am lazy***